eviltester/thingifier/challenger/src/main/resources/content/practice-sites/apps/toolshop.md

 ---
 title: Toolshop API - A Web Application and API for Practicing Testing and Automating
-seo_title: Toolshop API - A Web Application and API | Practice API and Web App
+seo_title: Toolshop API Practice Guide for Web and API Testing
 description: Toolshop API is an online public application and API supporting logins and has multiple versions with bugs and without bugs.
 lastmod: 2026-02-18
 seo_description: Practice with Toolshop API - A Web using realistic endpoints and scenarios that help you improve API testing decisions, request quality, and confidence.